BCLibraries/burns-exhibits/content/andrews-first-exhibit/fourth-style.md

 **Title Page**

 The title pages for Style IV of EML were the simplest yet.
-They had no distinguishing feature other than a printer’s device of a dolphin wrapped around an anchor.
+They had no distinguishing feature other than a printer's device of a dolphin wrapped around an anchor.
 {{% /largefigure %}}